 Cooking with sustainable biogas © Climate Sense

-Dual use of solar energy for agriculture and aquaculture in Vietnam – a partnership with Vietnamese business Climate Sense Ltd, Vietnamese not-for-profit GreenID, a government owned bank Vietnam Bank for Social Policies, solar engineering, procurement, and construction company Vu Phong, iNGO The Asia Foundation and the Australian Government to scale up investment in dual use agri-photovoltaic systems (APV), with a focus on small and medium-sized farms in the Mekong Delta.
+Dual use of solar energy for agriculture and aquaculture in Vietnam – a partnership with Vietnamese business Climate Sense Ltd, a government owned bank Vietnam Bank for Social Policies, solar engineering, procurement, and construction company Vu Phong, iNGO The Asia Foundation and the Australian Government to scale up investment in dual use agri-photovoltaic systems (APV), with a focus on small and medium-sized farms in the Mekong Delta.
 The APV systems create energy while supporting an increase in crop production from a single plot of land, benefiting farmers and investors.

 Representatives from each of the partnerships met with the Australian Foreign Minister and the Australian Ambassador to Vietnam in Hanoi to mark the announcement.
 Find out more about the Foreign Minister’s official visit to Vietnam here.

 To learn more about the BPP’s green recovery partnerships in Vietnam visit here.